LeanerCloud/assume_role_with_mfa/Readme.md

 ## Usage

-Create this configuration in the `~/.aws/config` file.
-Make sure the path is correct.
+Create this configuration in the `~/.aws/config` file, making sure the path is correct.

 You can also test the command in a shell to see how it works.

 ```text
 [profile my_mfa]